Here you’ll learn powerful strategies to write copy that sells.

 Amplify – Amplify the consequences of not solving the problem.
 Before painting “the paradise” they seek, you must get them to experience the future without your solution.

-Story/Solution – Now, it’s time to share the story of how the problem can be solved.
+Story/Solution – Now, it’s time to share the story of how you can solve the problem.

-Testimony – It’s very important to offer real-life stories of people who bought the product and experienced the transformation.
+Testimony – It’s essential to offer real-life stories of people who bought the product and experienced the transformation.
 The proof will make your prospect think, “If it worked for them, it will work for me”.

 Offer – This is the part when you lay out the offer.
 You can even create a subheading for the section called something like, “Here’s Exactly What You Get.”